secworks/siphash/README.md

 registers are equipped with write enable.
 The core should integrate and build cleanly into any standard FPGA project.

-The core implements the SipRound function with two 64 bit adders capable of performing operations in parallel.
-A single SipRound operation takes two cycles to perform.
+The core implements the SipRound function with four 64 bit adders capable of performing operations in parallel.
+A single SipRound operation takes one cycle to perform.

 Total latency for processing a message that consists of a single 64 bit block using SipHash-2-4 is:

  - 1 cycle for initialization
- - 1 + 2 * 2 + 1 = 6 cycles for compression
+ - 1 + 2 + 1 = 4 cycles for compression
- - 4 * 2 + 1     = 9 cycles for finalization
+ - 4 + 1 = 5 cycles for finalization

-In total: 16 cycles or 2 cycles/Byte.
+In total: 10 cycles or 1.25 cycles/Byte.
-For long messages, the latency is asymptotically 0.75 cycles/Byte.
+For long messages, the latency is asymptotically 0.5 cycles/Byte.

 ## Implementation results ##